isomerpages/sciencecentre-emag/_stories/Space/Rising Star: Jarrod Chua of Spaceytales.md

 a scientist from NASA actually DM'ed me and said it should be called "Rare Earth hypothesis" not theory, and he stated his reasons.
-And from there I actually highlighted that in an Instagram story to document this quite, I guess, funny experience and you know, this community decided to all DM me around the same [time].&nbsp;</p>
+And from there I actually highlighted that in an Instagram story to document this quite, I guess, funny experience, and you know, this community decided to all DM me around the same [time].&nbsp;</p>
 <p>[So] I thought, why don't I create this community of factcheckers that
 sort of give a "stamp of approval" before I hit that post button?
 They were very kind to do this because they were volunteering on their own time.</p>